andersix/pitft_buttons/README.md

             on the PiTFT 2.8" Plus.

 * Button 1: Run the Pi-Hole system updater
-            (TODO: not yet implemented)
+            Press this button when you see the display showing "Updates are available".
-            Press and hold for more than 2 seconds when you see the display showing "Updates are available"
+			The update function checks to see if an update is needed, and does nothing if the PiHole is already up-to-date.

 * Button 2: Run the Pi-Hole gravity updater
 			(TODO: not yet implemented)